 Consider the Formatting

-In addition to the audio concerns, it’s also important to consider how mobile content is viewed.
-Different platforms have different formatting requirements— some offer a horizontal full-screen experience while others stay vertical.
+In addition to the audio concerns.
+It’s also important to consider how mobile content is viewed.
+Different social media video platforms have different formatting requirements— some offer a horizontal full-screen experience while others stay vertical.

 Ensure your content is formatted for mobile viewing and cater your edits to your target platforms.